Please note that as of April 2023, this website is no longer actively being updated.Copy Link!

 - Advising on Isolation/Quarantine – Importance of isolation for positive cases; importance of testing/quarantine for contacts; regular follow up and monitoring of symptoms; eventual clearing of people from isolation/quarantine

-Contact tracing includes definitive workflows between all pillars of the COVID response, including testing, treatment, and social supports.
-This contact tracing workflow can serve as a model for contact tracing programs creating their own workflows.
+Contact tracing includes definitive workflows between all pillars of the COVID response, including testing, treatment, and social support.
+This contact tracing workflow (page 13) can serve as a model for contact tracing programs creating their own workflows.

 Care resource coordination (CRC) is the process of identifying the needs and providing the social, material, and other supports needed to allow cases and contacts to safely isolate or quarantine.
 Social determinants of health and disparities in health outcomes are exacerbated by the fragmented social support landscape in the U.S. and care resource coordination is a must-have to address this problem.
 Many cases and contacts cannot isolate or quarantine without support.